ayonli/type-guard/README.md

 - `default(value)` Sets the default value for the current variable/property/parameter when it is omitted.
 NOTE: this function will implicitly force `optional`.
-- `deprecated(message: string)` Marks the current variable/property/parameter as
+- `deprecated(message?: string)` Marks the current variable/property/parameter
-    deprecated and provide a message.
+    as deprecated and provide a message.
 - `alternatives(...props: string[])` Sets the current property and the other properties to be alternatives, and only one of them are required.
 This function must be used along with `optional` directive and only have to be